-Patricia is fluent in Mandarin and Cantonese and is a guitarist and singer-songwriter, who teaches acoustic & electric guitar, piano and ukulele.
+Patricia is fluent in Mandarin and Cantonese and is a guitarist and singer-songwriter, teaching acoustic & electric guitar, piano and ukulele.

 She comes from a musical background of classical piano and choral singing in her childhood, after which she gained further study on the guitar and songwriting.

 Patricia completed her Bachelor of Music (Contemporary Performance) at the Australian Institute of Music in 2018.